Stellar Disruption of Axion Miniclusters in the Milky Way: Tidal Stripping of Axion Miniclusters

 \subsection{Encounter Dynamics}

 Stars are dense objects with relatively small radii.
 Similarly, AMCs are small, meaning that the large majority of encounters will occur when the separation between these objects is significantly larger than their physical size.
 We therefore work in the `distant-tide' approximation~\cite{BinneyTremain:2008}.
-In this approximation, a minicluster of mass $\MC$ going through an encounter with a stellar object would increase its internal energy by a quantity~\cite{Green:2006hh, Schneider:2010jr,Delos:2019tsl}: \be \Delta E \approx \(\frac{2GM_{\star}}{b^2 V}\)^2 \frac{\MC\,\langle R^2 \rangle}{3}\,, \ee where $M_{\star}$ is the mass of the stellar object, $b$ is the impact parameter of the interaction, $V$ is the relative velocity between the objects, and the mean squared radius $\langle R^2 \rangle$ accounts for the mass distribution inside the AMCs~\cite{Green:2006hh}.
-We parametrize the mean squared radius as $\langle R^2 \rangle = \alpha^2 R_\mathrm{AMC}{}^2$, with $\alpha^2 = 3/11 \approx 0.27$ for the PL profile and $\alpha^2 \approx 0.13$ for the NFW profile.
-Such an encounter is illustrated in Fig.~\ref{fig:interaction_cartoon}.
+In this approximation, a minicluster of mass $\MC$ going through an encounter with a stellar object would increase its internal energy by a quantity~\cite{1958ApJ...127...17S} (see also Refs.~\cite{Green:2006hh, Schneider:2010jr,Hertzberg:2019exb,Delos:2019tsl}):